 The Institute of Medicine recommends that all health care members be educated to interact effectively, efficiently, and professionally to provide patient-centered care.
 Cox College embraces this philosophy through the use of an interprofessional model within the Simulation Center.
 The Simulation Center offers students the opportunity to interact with each other in a professional manner in a clinical environment.
 The Simulation Center serves as an interprofessional learning environment that mimics the health care setting in which students will actually work.
 The Simulation Center consists of the Virtual Hospital, Simulation Lab, and Skills Lab.
-The Skills Lab is available for independent practice Monday-Friday from 8:00 a.m. - 4:30 p.m. when the college is open.
+The Skills Lab is available for independent and supervised practice Monday-Friday.
+Please see the skill lab for semester hours.
 The Simulation Center team and faculty members work together to create scenarios, "real-life" situations, where students have the opportunity to: develop skills, apply lecture content, interact and engage in collaborative practice, and develop effective communication while providing care for a patient.
 Students often feel more confident to enter the workforce in their chosen profession after participating in simulation activities.